 The True Cost of a Traditional Vacation

-A week long getaway for a family of four can easily top $3,500–$4,000 once flights, hotels, and dining are added.
-Here’s a quick breakdown:
+A week-long getaway for a family of four can easily top $3,500–$4,000 or more once flights, hotels, and dining are added.
+And that’s before you include souvenirs, travel insurance, or unexpected expenses along the way.

 | Expense | Average Cost | Notes |